-SECTION 7 - ORIGINAL APPOINTMENT - ORAL EXAMINATION.
+SECTION 8- ORIGINAL APPOINTMENT - ORAL EXAMINATION.

 All Commissioners shall participate in the Oral Examination except wherein one Commissioner is absent due to illness or when matters of an emergency nature preclude his attendance.
-In no event shall less than a majority of the Commissioners conduct the Oral.
+In no event shall less than a majority of the Commissioners conduct the Oral Interview.
+Additionally, a designee from the command staff level of the respective department may represent the Chief of that department in the oral examination as well as a representative of Human Resources.
+Said designees shall have equal grading authority.
 Questions shall be asked of the Candidate that will enable the Commissioners to properly evaluate and grade the Candidate on speech, alertness, ability to communicate, judgment, emotional stability, self-confidence, social skill and general fitness for the position.
-On completion of each Oral Examination the Commissioners will discuss the Candidate's abilities using the traits listed above.
+On completion of each Oral Examination the Commissioners and staff liaisons will discuss the Candidate's abilities using the traits listed above.
 Candidates who fail to successfully complete the Oral Examination will be notified and eliminated from all further consideration.
 Notwithstanding anything to the contrary herein, the Board, at its discretion may provide for the oral examination to be conducted by an outside testing agency or testing vendor.